Jahdiel-C/JoeNCognito/README.txt

 Programmer: Jahdiel
 Artist: Filippo

+Overview:
+Joe N. Cognito was a hardworking employee at the world’s largest data processing company, Secure Accounts For Everyone (SAFE).
+However, he's since come under the realization that his own private data has been taken by the company!
+If he doesn’t want that information to be distributed to other companies, he has to infiltrate the data center and wipe the information himself before tomorrow morning.

+Unfortunately, SAFE’s night security is vast and dangerous.
+A legion of robotic security patrol the halls of the facility, and just one guard could easily subdue Joe in a fight.
+In order to succeed in his mission, Joe must traverse the halls under the cover of shadow.
+He must strategically maneuver his way past guard patrols, as being detected would unleash a world of hurt.
+Fortunately for Joe, SAFE is currently developing experimental technologies that, if found, could prove invaluable in his mission.

 Menu Instructions:
 In Main Menu - Left click on buttons to make your choice.
 In Options Menu - Left click on the white box to make choices about cheats, music, and sound.